 Warlick and Caldwell created the Champions For A Cause Foundation, a long haul motorcycle ride dedicated to raising funds and awareness for a cure for breast cancer.
 The charitable organization has raised and donated more than $150,000.
 Past trips include the inaugural ride from San Francisco to Knoxville as well as trips from the Badlands to Las Vegas and from Knoxville to Key West, Fla., New Orleans, Niagara Falls and, most recently in 2013 and 2014, Panama City, Fla.

 On Feb.
 10, 2008, Warlick and Caldwell presented a $10,000 check to the late N.C.
 State Head Coach Kay Yow and the Kay Yow/WBCA Cancer Fund.
 At Tennessee's "Live Pink, Bleed Orange" game vs. Vanderbilt on Feb.
 17, 2013, three checks worth $15,000 were presented by Champions for a Cause to the UT Breast Health Outreach Program, Kay Yow Cancer Foundation and the Brady James Foundation to help raise money for breast cancer research.
 Those presentations to organizations have become an annual event, thanks to fundraising efforts and the generosity of many.

-Warlick also presented a special pink basketball to her sister, Marion Ferrill, prior to the start of that game.
+Warlick also presented a special pink basketball to her sister, Marion Ferrill, prior to the start of that game in 2013.
 Ferrill was diagnosed with breast cancer in the fall of 2012 and was pronounced cancer free on Sept.
 30 after undergoing surgery shortly after her diagnosis.

 With all of her accomplishments in coaching and in her charitable endeavors it might be easy to overlook the fact that Warlick left just as powerful a mark on women's hoops as a player at UT.
 It doesn't seem that long ago that the charismatic Knoxville native was flying up and down the court as an All-America Lady Vol point guard.